filamentphp/filament/packages/tables/docs/03-columns/02-text.md

 ## Currency formatting

-The `money()` method allows you to easily format monetary values, in any currency.
-This functionality uses [`akaunting/laravel-money`](https://github.com/akaunting/laravel-money) internally:
+The `money()` method allows you to easily format monetary values, in any currency:

 ```php
 use Filament\Tables\Columns\TextColumn;